akshay2604/react-native-countdown-timer/README.md

 ### A simple countdown timer in react-native.

 • Add or delete multiple timers

-• Works in background or if app is stopped.
+• Works in background if app is stopped.

 ```
 git clone ..